 During a weeklong training, attendees learned to assemble, install and maintain meteorological stations.

-AREA-installed meteorological stations provide continuously updated data on temperature, rainfall, dew point and wind speeds at four locations in Haiti:
+AREA-installed meteorological stations provide continuously updated data on temperature, rainfall, dew point and wind speeds at various locations in Haiti:

 July 14, 2017 news on weather station installation:

 • Le National article: Techniciens Haitiens Formes Installation Entretien De Stations Meteorologiques